Factor-64/RA2Snes/README.md

 ### Configuration Files

-The settings.ini is created in the same directory as RA2Snes once RA2Snes has been run for the first time.
-This file holds all settings for the program including your saved login information.
+Once RA2Snes has been run for the first time, the settings.ini file is created in the same directory as RA2Snes.
+This file holds all program settings, including your saved login information.

 ### Currently Unsupported Games